risckaust/pick_drop_demo/README.md

 * The arduino code that controls the gripper is at  https://github.com/risckaust/pick_drop_demo/tree/master/gripper_joystick

 # Experiments
-* Place markers on the drone, and define a rigid body in *Motive*
+* Place markers rigidly on the drone, and define a rigid body in *Motive*
 * stream the rigid body info using VRPN, and make sure that **Up** axis is the **z-axis**
 * It is assumed that you have an onboard computer which runs [mavros](http://wiki.ros.org/mavros), which can be used to feed the rigidbody pose from motion capture information to PX4.
 * Example of how to get pose of a rigidbody from mocap to ROS: https://github.com/risckaust/pick_drop_demo/blob/master/launch/start_system.launch#L25-L27